 Finally, the Vegas Traffic really can be awful, especially on evening weeknights, This means your 20 min bus Journey could see you stuck on a bus for an hour or more!

-Back in the Day when Mono Rails were the future Vegas was cutting edge with this futuristic mode of transport whisking you between different hotels.
+Back in the Day when Mono Rails were the future, Vegas was cutting edge with this futuristic mode of transport whisking you between different hotels.
 However, we feel, that future has been and gone.
 Monorails are far from the travel of the future and this one, in particular, is pretty useless.
-Situated at the back of the hotels It can mean quite a hike added on each end each trip.
+Situated at the back of the hotels It can mean quite a hike added on each end of each trip.
 If you are going to a hotel on the other side of the strip it really is a long slog.
 The Route does not even cover the whole strip and It only services a select number of hotels.
 It’s quite fun for a novelty but we would always choose the Deuce or Ride-Sharing Apps!

 - Single Ride – $5